- Equity management explained for founders

 - Liquidity events and equity management

 Equity management doesn’t stop with your employees; investors, advisors, and board members are stakeholders, too.
-Without streamlined updates about the company’s ownership, you may jeopardize the trust (and future funding) of your investors.
+Without streamlined updates about the company’s ownership, you may jeopardize the trust (and future funding rounds) of your investors.
 The admin, paperwork, and communications surrounding equity management can be challenging—and there’s a lot that goes into it, particularly as your company grows.

 What is equity management?